brson/stdx/README.md

 ## Why use `stdx`?

 As a learning tool, I hope the benefit will be evident from a straight read-through.
-But it, and tools like it, may provide important benefits to users in the future.
+But `stdx`, and tools like it, may provide important benefits to users in the future.

 To be clear, `stdx` is experimental.
 A lot of the below is